alecmuffett/drafts-not-complete-not-tested-do-not-use/onion-cluster-ideas/README.md

 - from a "single" Onion address
   - using OnionBalance

+# Status (updated as events warrant)

+## 2017/12/08
+* last bits of cluster hardware arrived. component testing and assy to be done.
+## 2017/12/02
+* start experimenting with Tor on RPi

 # Hardware

 Because of Tor's historically monolithic (albeit efficient) implementation, to do a maximum-outflow-bandwidth test we will need to use multiple daemons, ideally spread across multiple cores for parallelism / "horizontal scalability".